laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 of Helmoltz's 1866 definition of perception as hypothesis testing@Gregory 803

-In a first study, we will propose that PERCEPTION (Helmhotz 1866) is an active process of hypothesis testing by which we seek to confirm our predictive models of the (hidden) world.
-In particular, we will equip our sensory system with the ability to actively sample from the visual world, defining  Active Inference (AI).
-If perception corresponds to hypothesis testing (Gregory, R. L. (1980).
-Perceptions as hypotheses.
-Philos.
-Trans.
-R. Soc.
-Lond.
-B Biol.
-Sci.
-290, 181–197.); then visual searches might be construed as experiments that generate sensory data.
-In this work, we explore the idea that saccadic eye movements are optimal experiments, in which data are gathered to test hypotheses or beliefs about how those data are caused.
 This provides a plausible model of visual search that can be motivated from the basic principles of self-organized behavior [@Gibson79]: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.
 This imperative is met if agents sample hidden states of the world efficiently.
 This efficient sampling of salient information can be derived in a fairly straightforward way, using approximate Bayesian inference and variational free-energy minimization.

 One key ingredient to this process is